Sudrien/cosmic-epoch-on-raspbian/README.md

 Reboot and test now.
 In worse case, did you know you can access multiple terminals with ctrl+alt+F2 through F6 when you think you can't get out of graphical mode?

+- You may run build-cosmic-sysext.sh now.
+It usses sudo beforehand for debian package install, and after compilation for install.
+If you change you mind on using --no-sysext after sleeping on it, cancel at the second prompt. sysext keeps you from updating a system while it's active.

+- So, you successfully logged in to cosmic via nwg-hello.
+You used the --no-sysext so it's a permanent install.
+GDBus.Error:org.freedesktop.PolicyKit1.Error.Failed: An authentication agent already exists for the given subject

+/etc/xdg/autostart/polkit-mate-authentication-agent-1.desktop
+/etc/xdg/autostart/lxpolkit.desktop

+You are looking for the `NotShowIn=` line and slapping `COSMIC` at the end, in both files.